crowdpro3/bogdanvlviv.github.io/talks/example.markdown

   - press "h"
   - press "PageUp"
   - press "ArrowLeft"
+- In order to enable the dark theme
+  - press "d"
-- In order to open slides in a the full screen
+- In order to disable the dark theme
-  - press "F11"
+  - press "s"
 </div>

 <div class="talk-slide">